-- The masks are defined as closed zones. - These zones are defined in the input struct xv_link_data with arrays of azimuth and elevation points that define a polygon in the azimuth-elevation plane (last point in array is closed with first point in array internally). - It must be distinguished between azimuth = 0. deg and azimuth = 360. deg, since they are considered different in the azimuth-elevation plane; this has been done to make the definition of masks easier.
+- The masks are defined as closed zones. - These zones are defined in the input struct xv_link_data with arrays of azimuth and elevation points that define a polygon in the azimuth-elevation plane (last point in array is closed with first point in array internally). - It must be distinguished between azimuth = 0. deg and azimuth = 360. deg, since they are considered different in the azimuth-elevation plane; this has been done to make the definition of masks easier - The masks are enabled or disabled using the field status of xv_az_el_mask struct, setting its value to XP TRUE or XP FALSE respectively.